thedeemon/blogsort/README.md

   - G - save current picture

 ### Technical details
 Written in D language.
-Built using DMD 2.062.
 Uses DFL for GUI, take it from https://github.com/Rayerd/dfl (only needed for compiling, the binary blogsort.exe does not need any additional dlls).
 Uses libjpeg for writing.

 DFL (C) 2004-2010 Christopher E. Miller